An abstract approximation tool for mixed-dimensional and equidimensional modeling: Constructing cochain maps

 \section{Constructing cochain maps}

 We now address the main goal of this paper, which is to construct an injective bigraded cochain map from the simplicial de Rham complex to the \v{C}ech-de Rham complex.
-More specifically, we are looking at the Sobolev simplicial de Rham complex with enhanced boundary regularity and where outer lower-dimensional simplices are ignored, and the truncated \v{C}ech-de Rham complex, also with Sobolev coefficients.
+More specifically, we are considering the Hilbert complex version of the respective complexes, as defined in \cref{eq: domain complex Simplicial de Rham} and \cref{eq: domain complex cdr}.
+Note that since we are constructing a cochain map between the domain complexes, the differential operators (in particular the exterior derivative) is now globally defined.

 Although we are considering the simplicial de Rham complex, a larger class of mixed-dimensional geometries can be represented by bijectively mapping the more general mixed-dimensional geometry to the simplicial geometry.